FRRouting/frr/doc/user/bgp.rst

    Set description of the peer.

-.. clicmd:: neighbor PEER interface IFNAME
+.. clicmd:: neighbor PEER interface [peer-group NAME]

-   When you connect to a BGP peer over an IPv6 link-local address, you have to specify the IFNAME of the interface used for the connection.
+   Configure an unnumbered BGP peer. ``PEER`` should be an interface name.
+The session will be established via IPv6 link locals.
 To specify IPv4 session addresses, see the ``neighbor PEER update-source`` command below.

 .. clicmd:: neighbor PEER interface remote-as <internal|external|auto|ASN>